DevTeam/Pure.DI/README.md

 ## ASP.NET Support

 When a targeting project is an ASP.NET project, a special extension method is generated automatically.
 This extension method could be used to integrate DI into a web application infrastructure.
 Pay attention to [this single statement](https://github.com/DevTeam/Pure.DI/blob/d1c4cdf3d6d7015f809cf7f9153d091a1d42dc34/Samples/BlazorServerApp/Startup.cs#L24)  that makes all magic.
 For more details, please take a look at this [sample](https://github.com/DevTeam/Pure.DI/tree/master/Samples/BlazorServerApp).

+## WPF Support

+[This sample](https://github.com/DevTeam/Pure.DI/tree/master/Samples/WpfAppNetCore) demonstrates how to apply DI for a WPF application.
+The crucial class is [DataProvider](Samples/WpfAppNetCore/DataProvider.cs), which connects view and view models.
+Besides that, it provides two sets of models for [design-time](Samples/WpfAppNetCore/ClockDomainDesignTime.cs) and [running](Samples/WpfAppNetCore/ClockDomain.cs) modes.